|

 Skelton had acquired a steam powered fire engine in 1894, but presumably could not operate that night for the some reason as a photograph next day shows it in action.

-A bucket-chain was formed and the efforts were watched by a crowd of spectators.
 The building was occupied by Mrs Margaret Bell, the 61 year old widow of John Bell,

 She was an invalid, and lived there with her daughter Sybil, aged 20.